-This book expands Aleksandra Mir’s latest body of work Space Tapestry: Faraway Missions, exhibited at Tate Liverpool and Modern Art Oxford.
+This book provides a companion to Aleksandra Mir’s latest body of work Space Tapestry: Faraway Missions, exhibited at Tate Liverpool and Space Tapestry: Earth Observation & Human Spaceflight exhibited at Modern Art Oxford.

 Inspired by the Bayeux Tapestry and the anonymous artists who depicted Halley’s Comet in 1066, the Space Tapestry is a large-scale, hand-drawn monochrome wall-hanging that forms an immersive environment.
 Much like a graphic novel, Space Tapestry tells an episodic visual story of space travel.